codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 **Action required: significant**

 If an error occurs, your UI should communicate that fact to the user.
 It is best practice to provide detailed error messages or logs.
-Codat provides detailed error messaging for any issues with the integration, including status codes, listed [here](/using-the-api/errors).
+Codat provides detailed error messaging for any issues with the integration, including status codes, listed in our [Status codes and errors](/using-the-api/errors).

 ### 5. Offline access